tuanhdao/MEDLabSocial/README.md

 This repository houses the VP task, a social interaction task by Dr. Autumn Kujawa, Helen Zhang, & Anh Dao.

+The ZIP file containing the task, and the video demonstrating the task are password protected.
+Please contact medlabvanderbilt@gmail.com for access information.

 ## Table of Contents
 1. Downloading PsychoPy and Determining Parallel Port Address
 2. Testing the Task on Your Device (Without Trigger Codes)